makinbacon21/switchroot-script-builder/README.md

 Option to preroot with magisk

 # Requirements
-Ubuntu 20.04+ (WSL2 works now on NTFS or ext4 filesystems)
+Ubuntu 20.04+ (WSL2 works now on NTFS or ext4 filesystems, but NTFS is kinda slow and not recommended)

 16GB RAM (or smaller amounts with a sizeable swapfile)

-~300 GBs of available storage
+~300 GBs of available storage (sources + ccache)

 Decent CPU (better CPU --> faster build)